urql-graphql/urql/docs/advanced/server-side-rendering.md

 ### With Preact

 If you're using Preact instead of React, there's a drop-in replacement package for `react-ssr-prepass`, which is called `preact-ssr-prepass`.
-It only has a peer dependency on Preact and we can install it like so:
+It only has a peer dependency on Preact, and we can install it like so:

 ```sh